DMVis/DMVis/documentation/visualisations/ValueChart.md

   </tbody>
 </table>

-# Required Attributes
+## Required Attributes

-## width
+### width

 - Type: `number`

-Width of the visualisation.
+The width of the visualisation in pixels.

-## height
+### height

 - Type: `number`

-Height of the visualisation.
+The height of the visualisation in pixels.

-## dataUtil
+### dataUtil

 - Type: `DataUtils`

-Class holding all the data.
-See [DataUtils](utils/DataUtils.md).
+An instance of `dataUtils`, which holds all the data.
+See [DataUtils](utils/DataUtils.md) for more information.

-# Optional Attributes
+## Optional Attributes

-## styleUtil
+### styleUtil

 - Type: `StyleUtils`
 - Default: `new StyleUtils({ colorSet: 'Set1', numColors: dataUtil.columns.length - 1})`

-Class holding all the styling.
-See [StyleUtils](utils/StyleUtils.md).

-## autoDistributeWeights

-- Type: `boolean`
-- Default: `true`

-Determines whether the total of the weights should be 100.
-This will mean that when the weight of one attribute is changed, all of the other weights will be redistributed such that their sum will be equal to 100.
-When set to false, it will take the sum of all the weights as the total and scale with this number as opposed to 100%..
+An instance of `StyleUtils`, which contains styling for the visualisation.
+See [StyleUtils](utils/StyleUtils.md) for more information.

-## marginLeft
+### marginLeft

 - Type: `number`
 - Default: `100`

-Margin to the left of the visualisation.
+The margin to the left of the visualisation in pixels.

-## marginRight
+### marginRight

 - Type: `number`
 - Default: `40`

-Margin to the right of the visualisation.
+The margin to the right of the visualisation in pixels.

-## marginTop
+### marginTop

 - Type: `number`
 - Default: `40`

-Margin to the top of the visualisation.
+The margin to the top of the visualisation in pixels.

-## marginBottom
+### marginBottom

 - Type: `number`
 - Default: `40`

-Margin to the bottom of the visualisation.
+The margin to the bottom of the visualisation in pixels.

-## padding
+### padding

 - Type: `number`
 - Default: `0.1`

-Padding between the different visualisations.
+The padding between the different visualisations.

-## isScrollable
+### autoDistributeWeights

 - Type: `boolean`
+- Default: `true`

+Whether the total of the weights should be `100`.
+This means that when the weight of one attribute is changed, all of the other weights will be redistributed such that their sum will be equal to `100`.
+When set to `false`, it will take the sum of all the weights as the total and scale with this number as opposed to 100%.

+### isScrollable

+- Type: `boolean`
 - Default: `false`

 Determines whether the visualisation is [scrollable](components/Scrollable.md) in its parent container.

-## showFilter
+### showFilter

 - Type: `boolean`
 - Default: `false`

 Determines whether the [Filter](components/Filter.md) component is displayed next to the visualisation.

-# Example usage
+## Example Usage

 <b>Creating a basic `ValueChart` visualisation from a csv string.</b>